dgutkin/mbta-bus-tracker/README.md

 3. Open index.html in a browser

 ## Roadmap of future improvements
-Additional features to come may include the ability to select more routes, see times of arrival and delay information.
+Additional features to come may include a legend for the map icons, the ability to select more routes, see times of arrival and delay information.

 ## Licence information
 See MIT license in the project.